Exxon Mobil (XOM) Last Update 3/21/25

 Integrated business model

 Exxon Mobil is the world's largest public integrated oil and gas company by market capitalization.
 According to our estimates, on average, the company generates around 40% of its total free cash flows from downstream refining and chemicals operations.
 These relatively stable streams of cash flow partially insulate the company from the volatility in global crude oil prices.
-Because of its integrated business model, the company is able to fund its long-term, capital-intensive upstream projects even during commodity down cycles.
+Because of its integrated business model, the company can fund its long-term, capital-intensive upstream projects even during commodity down cycles.

 KEY TRENDS